 Now let’s move on…

 Setting Priorities –

 One of the areas we spent a lot of time on was the L.I.P.S. system of priority setting.
-It was something new to just about every field of emergency services.
+It was something new to just about every aspect of emergency services at the local level.
 Our class developed the “S” part.
 But it was too late to get it into the materials.
 Fortunately I have my notes from that review process.